For all the nutrition enthusiasts out there is a Twitter account going to benefit you?

 is super active on Twitter and always engaging in conversation.
 She also produces a great weekly newsletter of all things going on in the nutrition world.

-@whsource : Stephan Guyenet, PhD ‘The neuroscience of eating behavior and obesity.
+@whsource: Stephan Guyenet, PhD ‘The neuroscience of eating behaviour and obesity.
 Author of The Hungry Brain.’

 Global Health and International Nutrition